-NOTICE TO PROSPECTIVE BUYERS OF PROPERTIES LOCATED IN RUNWAY CLEAR ZONES AND CLEAR ZONES/ACCIDENT POTENTIAL ZONES either in buying an existing HUD property, or using HUD assistationated in either a Runway Clear Zone at a civil airport or a Clean installation.) ance to buy an existing property that is ar Zone/Accident Potential Zone at a military The property which you are interested in purchasing at Clear Zone/Clear Zone/Accident Potential Zone for is located in the Runway Studies have shown that if an accident were to occur it is more Zone/Clear Zone/Accident Potential Zone than in other areas a are not discussing the chances that an accident will occur, only round the airport/airfield.
-Please note that we You should also be aware that the airport/airfield operator may in the future as part of a Runway Clear Zone/Clear Zone/Accide Such programs have been underway for many years at airports predict if or when this might happen since it is a function of mar funds, but it is a possibility. ent Potential Zone acquisition program. and airfields across the country.
+NOTICE TO PROSPECTIVE BUYERS OF PROPERTIES LOCATED IN RUNWAY CLEAR ZONES AND CLEAR ZONES/ACCIDENT POTENTIAL ZONES

+(In accordance with 24 CFR Part 51, Section 51.303(a)(3), this notice must be give either in buying an existing HUD property, or using HUD assistance to buy an exist located in either a Runway Clear Zone at a civil airport or a Clear Zone/Accident Finstallation.) ting property that is The property which you are interested in purchasing atClear Zone/Clear Zone/Accident Potential Zone for is located in the Runway Studies have shown that if an accident were to occur it is more likely to occur with Zone/Clear Zone/Accident Potential Zone than in other areas around the airport/ai are not discussing the chances that an accident will occur, only where one is most rfield.
+Please note that we You should also be aware that the airport/airfield operator may wish to purchase the inthe future as part of a Runway Clear Zone/Clear Zone/Accident Potential Zone Such programs have been underway for many years at airports and airfields across predict if or when this might happen since it is a function of many factors, particular funds, but it is a possibility. acquisition program. ss the country.
 We cannot We wanted to bring this information to your attention.
-Your sign are now aware that the property you are interested in is located Zone/Accident Potential Zone. ature on the space below indicates that you in a Runway Clear Zone/Clear Signature of prospective buyer N/A Date Type or print name of prospective buyer
+Your signature on the space are now aware that the property you are interested in is located in a Runway Clea Zone/Accident Potential Zone.
+Signature of prospective buyer N/A Type or print name of prospective buyer